-Twitter Music app reportedly coming to iOS soonAlex Wagner - Deputy Managing Editor, News Desk
+Twitter Music app reportedly coming to iOS soonAlex Wagner - Editorial Director of News and Content

 Twitter has been busy adding new features and services for its social network that don't involve 140-character messages, including photo filters that are built into its apps and the introduction of Vine and its six-second video clips.
 Now a new rumor claims that Twitter may be gearing up to launch its own music discovery app.
 According to a CNET source, Twitter plans to introduce a new app called "Twitter Music" on iOS as soon as the end of March.